midasit-dev/plugins/docs/easy-load-combinations/readme.md

 - Send your combined load cases into your model by clicking one time.

 ### version 1.1.0

+- Fixed the issue where Moving Load of Eurocode was not being loaded.

+### version 1.2.0

 - We have updated and improved the internal libraries, enhancing performance and stability.